-8.2.3.5.3 Feedforward Capacitor
+8.2.3.6.3 Feedforward Capacitor

-The TPS54302 device is internally compensated and the internal compensation network is composed of two capacitors and one resister shown on the Section 7.2.
-Depending on the $V{OUT}$ , if the output capacitor $C{OUT}$ is dominated by low ESR (ceramic types) capacitors, it could result in low phase margin.
-To improve the phase boost an external feedforward capacitor C6 can be added in parallel with R2.
-The C6 capacitor is chosen such that phase margin is boosted at the crossover frequency.
+The TPS54308 is internally compensated.
+The internal compensation network is composed of two capacitors and one resister shown on the block diagram.
+Depending on the $V{OUT}$ , if the output capacitor $C{OUT}$ is dominated by low ESR (ceramic types) capacitors, it can result in low phase margin.
+To improve the phase boost, an external feedforward capacitor C6 can be added in parallel with R2.
+C6 is chosen such that phase margin is boosted at the crossover frequency.

-Equation 16 for C6 was tested.
+Equation 16 for C6 was tested: